 At IGGS, there is #MoreForHer

 Click the below links for more information on each of our Excellence Programs.

-Ipswich Girls’ Grammar School has been one of Queensland’s highest-performing academic schools for 128 years.
+Ipswich Girls’ Grammar School has been one of Queensland’s highest-performing academic schools since 1892.
 The School prides itself on providing ALL girls with a broad, liberal education to inspire them to become confident, well-educated young women.

 The academic honour boards that hang in the foyer of the Mervyn Patterson Assembly Hall register the names of hundreds of girls who have excelled academically.
 The School provides a range of Academic Excellence Programs designed to challenge girls who possess academic gifts and talents or an interest in further developing their intellectual habits of mind.
 These programs include: Advanced Studies, Integrated Studies, Extension Studies, Competition Studies, Literary Studies.

 Academic Excellence programs are delivered in a variety of modes and require both independent and interdependent learning skills.